 Golf by the light of the Aurora Borealis while caught up in an ancient Scottish myth, find out how the Civil War might have ended on a golf course, fly with an RAF pilot as he buzzes a golf course that no one else can see, come across a magical golf club that can change one’s entire life, have your bag carried by a clairvoyant caddie, play a round for the hand of a beautiful girl, find out what heaven’s really like, and get caught on a haunted links after dark.
-These are just a few of the adventures that await the reader in this collection of 14 tales about golf, life, death…and everything in-between.
+These are just a few of the adventures that await the reader in this collection of 14 tales for golfers of all ages about golf, life, death…and everything in-between.

 Years ago I was rummaging around a bookstore when I came across a volume about Scotland.
 Inside I found a photograph of the Aurora Borealis blazing above the moorlands.
 Below the photo was a short blurb describing a bit of ancient Scottish folklore attributing the Northern Lights to a mythical tribe of creatures called the Nimble Men.
 What follows is the tale that myth inspired, one that weaves the colorful spirit of the game with the equally colorful legend.